3adel/conjugate/README.md

 # Conjugate
-A service that conjugate verbs.
-Created for the purpose of learning german.
+A service that conjugates german verbs.
+I created this for the purpose of learning German.